Glossary of broadcasting terms: L

 legal ID:- In the United States, the station identification consisting of the station call letters followed by the community of license.
 Given as close as practical to the top of the hour at a natural break in program offerings.

 letterbox:- The appearance of black bars at the top and bottom of a picture when 16:9 or 14:9 widescreen material is shown on 4:3 sets.

 lighthouse:- In ATSC 3.0, a station designated to serve as the primary broadcaster of ATSC 3.0 transmissions on behalf of multiple stations.

 liner:- A piece of written text that the DJ says over the intro of a song or between spots and songs.
 Liners are designed to invoke the imagination.

 line standard:- The number of lines broadcast to make up a television picture.
-Generally, 525 in NTSC areas and 625 elsewhere.
+Generally, 525 in NTSC areas and 625 elsewhere in PAL/SECAM areas.

 live:- Any programming which is broadcast immediately as it is being delivered (a live report); performed (a live concert or show); or captured (live news or sports coverage).
 Requires an unbroken communications chain without any intervening recording or storage technology.
 Considered the most exciting form of broadcasting, delivered “as it happens”.